nohttpsno/nohttpsno/README.md

 - 🌱 I’m currently learning Https.
 - 💞️ I’m looking to collaborate on Https.
 - 📫 I am not to be reached.
-- ⚡ Fun fact: I don't know much about linux but still talk about it all day
+- ⚡ Fun fact: I don't know much about linux, but still I talk about it all day

 <!---
 nohttpsno/nohttpsno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.